OctopusDeploy/kubernetes-agent-tools-base/.github/pull_request_template.md

 # Pre-requisites

 - [ ] I have regenerated the `revisionHash` when updating `versions.json`
 - [ ] I am adding support for a brand-new Kubernetes release.
-I have updated the `KnownLatestContainerTags` in [Tentacle](https://github.com/OctopusDeploy/OctopusTentacle/blob/main/source/Octopus.Tentacle/Kubernetes/KubernetesPodContainerResolver.cs#L28) and released an updated Kubernetes agent.
+    - [ ] I have updated the `KnownLatestContainerTags` in [Tentacle](https://github.com/OctopusDeploy/OctopusTentacle/blob/main/source/Octopus.Tentacle/Kubernetes/KubernetesPodContainerResolver.cs#L28) and released an updated Kubernetes agent.
+    - [ ] I have updated the `latest` version in `versions.json`